bwong109/traffic-management/README.md

-# Dynamic Traffic Light Management System
+# Traffic Light Management System

 This project implements a reinforcement learning-based system to optimize traffic light management using SUMO (Simulation of Urban MObility).
 The system is designed to train a traffic model on a specific network and test its performance, providing insights into reducing waiting time and improving traffic flow.